asunwoo/OptimizelyFactory/README.md

 Reference implementation of standalone factory classes that can be used to instantiate and provide experimental variants of feature objects. e.g. sorting algorithms

-## Getting Started

-The OptimizelyFactory was built using Maven.

 ### Prerequisites

 This example was built with Java 1.8 and Maven 3.5.0.